shreyathevampire/SMAI/README.md

                 a.
 Different coefficient values for a fixed learning parameter.
                 b.
 Different learning parammter values for a fixed coefficient value.

 ### 4. KMeans Clustering (Scratch)
         Implemented KMeans Clustering from scratch for clustering the given dataset of documents from 5 different fields Used pretrained model and vectorizers (eg TF-IDF) for feature extraction from the documents

+## Assignment 3  contents:

+### 1. PCA (Scratch)
+        Performed PCA on the image dataset.
+Downscaled the image to grayscale for better results and ease of computation.
+        Reconstructed the image with small number of components.
+        Showcased the variation of MSE of the dataset with the number of components using plots.
+        Used scatterplots to show the varaition of clusters in 1D, 2D, 3D planes with the required number of components obtained from PCA.

+### 2. Logistic Regression Model (Scratch)
+       Implemented the logistic regression model.
+       Using numpy, extracted the eigen values and vectors and reported accuracy metrics.

+### 3. Multilayer Perceptron
+       Implemented MLP, CNN and SVM to classify images into their respective category.
+       Plotted graphs for different scenarios and summarized them:
+                a.
+Number of hidden layers
+                b.
+Different activation functions
+                c.
+Different kernels (SVM)